bakal3110/Python-Courses-and-Projects/Volleyball tracker/README.md

 Current status (I think im scrapping that, its super confusing for me right now.
 I'll create terminal-usable version first):

 <img width="1705" height="804" alt="{808E320B-44A2-4A37-AF68-B6E4755FA89A}" src="https://github.com/user-attachments/assets/fce6835f-bf56-4790-85aa-87b7b62f3643" />

+@Update 24/11/25
+I have scrapped previous project and remodeled it using OOP.
+Works how I want it to work.
+Things to do:
+- fix 5th set to finish after 15 points scored
+- calculate and display stats after each set